Finna-code/MerchandisePortal/docs/SRS.md

 - **FR-3.5**: Admins shall be able to view and update the status of any order (`draft`, `pending`, `paid`, `shipped`, `delivered`, `canceled`).

 #### FR-4: Payment
-Payment details are stored in the `Payment` model, which has a one-to-one relationship with an `Order` and includes Razorpay-specific IDs.
+Payment details are stored in the `Payment` model, which has a one-to-one relationship with an `Order` and includes provider-specific identifiers.
-- **FR-4.1**: The system shall integrate with Razorpay to process payments for orders.
+- **FR-4.1**: The system shall integrate with a third-party payment gateway to process payments for orders.
-- **FR-4.2**: The system shall record payment details, including the Razorpay Order ID.
+- **FR-4.2**: The system shall record payment details, including the payment gateway order/reference ID.

 #### FR-5: Reviews
 Product reviews are handled by the `Review` model, which links a `User` and a `Product` with a rating and text body.